 Is it normal to spend hours on Pinterest?

 Is it normal to be afraid of dogs?

 Is it normal to be the only person crying in a movie theater when everyone else is laughing?

 You limit yourself when you try to fit into a box labeled “normal.”
 It can be an awfully unimaginative, stifling, boring place to be.
 In trying to be normal or to fit in, you may shut down those parts of you that define who you really are.

 So, take a deep breath, and know that you may be different, you may even be a little strange in some areas – but most likely, you are as “normal” as the rest of us.

 Are you a square peg who is still trying to fit into a round hole?
 Do you feel like a misfit in some area of your life and want to feel more confident and comfortable in your own skin?
-Click here to find out how we can work together.
+Click here to schedule a complimentary session with me.